-Aaker views brand equity as a set of five categories of brand assets and liabilities linked to a brand that add to or subtract from the value provided by a product or service to a firm and/or to that firm’s customers.
+Aaker Model of Brand Equity views brand equity as a set of five categories of brand assets and liabilities linked to a brand that add to or subtract from the value provided by a product or service to a firm and/or to that firm’s customers.
+Building a lasting brand equity gradually helps the organisation to demand premium and therefore higher profits in the long run.

 - Brand loyalty

-According to Aaker, a particularly important concept for building brand equity is brand identity—the unique set of brand associations that represent what the brand stands for and promises to customers.
+According to Aaker Model, a particularly important concept for building brand equity is brand identity—the unique set of brand associations that represent what the brand stands for and promises to customers.

-As per Aaker, brand identity as consisting of 12 dimensions organized around 4 perspectives:
+As per Aaker Model, brand identity as consisting of 12 dimensions organized around 4 perspectives:

 - Brand-as-product (product scope, product attributes, quality/value, uses, users, country of origin)